All Episodes

 The focus in this ought to be entirely different.

-The elected representatives of the people, unhappy with the decisions of nine lawyers, representing the views of their constituents have decided to see what they can do about this.
+The elected representatives of the people, unhappy with the decisions of nine lawyers, representing the views of their constituents, have decided to see what they can do about this.

-Oh no, no, no, no, folks, it's an assault on God.
+Oh, no, no, no, no, folks, it's an assault on God.

 This is the equivalent of urinating on the Koran, as far as the left is concerned.

-This is as bad what Tom Delay and the Republicans want to do is worse than what we're doing at Club Get Mall or Abu Ghrab.
+What Tom DeLay and the Republicans want to do is worse than what we're doing at Club Git Mall or Abu Ghraib.

-Tom DeLay has quoted, This Congress is just not going to sit by and let an unaccountable judiciary make these kinds of decisions.
+Tom DeLay has quoted, this Congress is just not going to sit by and let an unaccountable judiciary make these kinds of decisions.

-At a news conference, Delay called the property ruling a George Orwell novel of a court decision.
+At a news conference, DeLay called the property ruling a George Orwell novel of a court decision.

 The Constitution specifically empowers Congress to determine the judiciary's jurisdiction under Article III.